rexru/STM32-Controlled-3-Axis-CNC-Drawing-Machine/README.md

 # STM32-Controlled 3-Axis CNC Drawing Machine

 A **3-axis CNC-style drawing machine** powered by an STM32 microcontroller and stepper motors.
 This project demonstrates how to combine **interrupt-driven input handling**, **stepper motor control**, and a **modular 3D-printed frame** to create a low-cost educational CNC platform.
+A video demo of the final product can be found on youtube using the following link https://youtube.com/shorts/fzyY_rNcf6s?si=H5-k7CZNy2wZm4F2 .

 ---